-The attack brought to an end a long series of air and naval operations against Tirpitz, whose very existence as a potent warship posed a major threat to Allied shipping and prevented the redeployment of major British warships to other theatres.
+The attack brought to an end a long series of British air and naval operations against Tirpitz, whose very existence as a potent warship posed a major threat to Allied shipping and prevented the redeployment of major British warships to other theatres.
 The battleship had been moved to the Tromsø area in October 1944 after being severely damaged on 15 September during 'Paravane'.
-This attack had been carried out by the RAF’s Nos 9 and 617 Squadrons, who then unsuccessfully attempted to hit Tirpitz again at Tromsø on 29 October in 'Obviate'.
+This attack had been carried out by the RAF’s Nos 9 and 617 Squadrons, which then unsuccessfully attempted to hit Tirpitz again at Tromsø on 29 October in 'Obviate'.

 Tirpitz capsized within minutes of being hit, and while rescue efforts were successful in recovering hundreds of her crew from the water, few of those trapped within the hull were saved. after the attack, several German personnel were convicted of dereliction of duty.

 From a time early in 1942, Tirpitz had posed a significant threat to the Allied convoys transporting supplies through the Norwegian Sea to the USSR, and there also remained the possibility that the battleship might sortie from Norwegian waters to attack the transatlantic convoys deemed essential to the survival of the UK.
 To counter this double threat, the Allies needed to keep a powerful force of warships with the British Home Fleet, and capital ships accompanied most convoys part of the way to the USSR.